MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/quickstarts/rest/csharp.md

 ms.author: scottwhi
 ---

-# Quickstart: Get search string suggestions with Bing Autosuggest API and C#
+# Quickstart: Get search string suggestions using C# and Bing Autosuggest API

 Follow this quickstart to learn how to make calls to Bing Autosuggest API and read the JSON response.
 This simple C# application sends a partial search query to the API, and returns suggestions for searches.
 While this application is written in C#, the API is a RESTful Web service compatible with most programming languages.
 The source code for this sample is available on [GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/dotnet/Search/BingAutosuggestv7.cs).